benas1986/NFQ_HW_PHP/README.md

     3. Create few classes in folders (at least 3 levels deep).
 Use Namespaces.
     4. Create autoloader PSR-4.
 Show how it works on created classes.
     5. Send GITHUB repository link to your lecturer.
+    ** using fzaninotto/faker packagist for some data generation.